Brain Injury Rehabilitation

 - Support groups, counseling, designated education classes and individualized training to prepare families and caregivers

-Brain Injury Therapy After Discharge
+Brain Injury Therapy After Health Transition

 The programs at the Outpatient Medical Clinic and Outpatient Rehabilitation allow patient and family to transition from the hospital setting to home while continuing to receive intense therapy services and medical monitoring.
-Brain injury support groups, counseling, education and individualized training also prepare families and caregivers for the patient’s discharge.
+Brain injury support groups, counseling, education and individualized training also prepare families and caregivers for the patient’s transition.

 The Brain Injury Research Center at TIRR Memorial Hermann is funded by multiple grants from the National Institute on Disability and Rehabilitation Research and is designated as a Rehabilitation Research and Training Center on Community Integration of Persons with Traumatic Brain Injury.